Nadine2016/knative/cli-reference.md

 **Command options**
 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the project.
 This value is required.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
-Use a name that is unique across regions.</dd>
+The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
+The name must start and end with a lowercase alphanumeric character.
+Use a name that is unique within the project.
 <dt>`-t`, `--tag`</dt>
 <dd>A label to assign to your resource.
 This value is optional.
 The label must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 Specify one label per `--tag` flag.
 To specify more than one label, use more than one `--tag` flag; for example, `--tag tagA --tag tagB`.</dd>
 </dl>